-I believe that the financial service Industry has it all wrong; it focuses on selling products often at the expense of the individual client.
+I believe that the financial service Industry has it all wrong; it focuses on selling products, often at the expense of individual clients.
 I am trying to shift that focus back to the individual.

 I love what I do, and I hope that it shows.